aptech/docs/docs/CR-asclabel.rst

 If the string format is used, then escape characters may be embedded in the labels.
-For example, the following produces character labels that are multiples of :math:`λ`.
+For example, the following produces character labels that are multiples of :math:`\lambda`.
 The font Simgrma must be previously loaded in a fonts command.

 ::